Skip to main content

 Why We Started Building

-I was an architect working with event-driven systems, and I hit a wall that many of you will recognise: our events had become a free-for-all.
-Finding what events existed, who owned them, what they contained - it was painful.
-Documentation was scattered across Confluence pages, README files, and tribal knowledge locked in people's heads.
+I was an architect working with event-driven systems, and I hit a wall that many of you will recognise.
+Our events had become a free-for-all.
+Finding what existed, who owned it, what it contained, and how everything connected was painful.

 Why We're Bootstrapped